-The Covid-19 safety protocols were implemented at the end of the first quarter 2020 and continue to remain in force and followed diligently, with temperature checks, social distancing, regular hand sanitising and the wearing of masks now a normal part of operating procedures.
-To date there have been no cases of Covid-19 recorded at the Segilola Gold Mine construction site.
-Health and Safety efforts which focused on Contractor Management at Site were implemented in the first quarter and continued throughout the year, with Site Health and Safety rules being further consolidated.
-Systems and Safe Operating Procedures continue to be developed to ensure compliance with safety rules and to date the construction site and all other Segilola work locations remain lost time injury free.
+The Covid-19 restrictions which came into place at the end of the first quarter 2021 continue.
+Zero cases of Covid-19 have been recorded at the SROL construction site.
+Temperature checks, social distancing and the wearing of masks have become a normal part of operating procedures.
+Health and Safety efforts, which focused on Contractor Management at Site in the first Quarter continued, with Site Health and Safety rules being further consolidated.
+Systems and Safe Operating Procedures continue to be developed to ensure compliance with safety rules.
+The construction site and all other SROL work places remain Lost-Time-Injury-Free.